 entangled and pounced on in a strange bed,

-Mae-Ying the beautiful is laughing and playing,
+Mae-Ying the beautiful is laughing:

-into the quiet fulfillment of all
+into the quiet fulfilment of all

-lives passing as in the strong Chao Phraya.
+lives passing into the strong Chao Phraya.

 Before I was girl only, a simpleton